COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Pediatric Bowel Lengthening Surgery: Bianchi and STEP

-We may recommend a bowel lengthening procedure for children with short bowel syndrome.
+We may recommend a bowel lengthening procedure for children with short bowel syndrome (SBS).
 Children with short bowel syndrome cannot absorb the necessary nutrients and fluids and often need to receive total parenteral nutrition (TPN, or intravenous feeding).

 Bowel Lengthening Procedures at Children’s National